Generalized scalar curvature and modified moment map in generalized K\"ahler geometry: Introduction

-A noncommutative compact Lie group does not have any K\"ahler structure, however every compact Lie group does have remarkable bihermitian structure twisted by the Cartan $3$-form, which gives rise to a twisted generalized K\"ahler structure \cite{Gua_2003}.
-Alekseev, Bursztyn and Meinrenken give an interesting description of Dirac structures on a Lie group $G$ in terms of the double of its Lie algebra $\frak g\oplus\ol{\frak g}$ equipped with an Adjoint invariant metric $B$.
-We apply their description to construct a family of twisted generalized K\"ahler structures on a compact Lie group $G$ by using the action of the real Pin group of the double of the real Cartan subalgebra $\frak h\oplus \ol{\frak h}$.
-By using the description of pure spinors on $G$ in terms of pure spinors of $\frak g\oplus\ol{\frak g}$, we calculate the scalar curvature of the twisted generalized K\"ahler structures $(\J_\phi, \J_\psi)$ on $G$.
-We denote by $\Xi$ the Cartan-Killing $3$-form on $\frak g$ and by $\hat B$ a Hermitian form given by $B$.
-Then the contraction $\sqrt{-1}\Lambda_{\hat B}\Xi\in \frak h$ is denoted by $P$.
-We show that the scalar curvature of $(\J_\phi, \J_\psi)$ on $G$ is a constant $2\|P\|^2$, where $\|P\|$ is the norm of $P$ with respect to $\hat B$.
+A non-abelian connected compact Lie group admits no K\"ahler structure; however, every compact even-dimensional Lie group admits a remarkable bi-Hermitian structure twisted by the Cartan $3$-form, which gives rise to a twisted generalized K\"ahler structure \cite{Gua_2003}.
+Alekseev, Bursztyn, and Meinrenken provided an interesting description of Dirac structures on a Lie group $G$ in terms of the double of its Lie algebra $\mathfrak{g}\oplus\ol{\mathfrak g}$ equipped with an Ad-invariant metric $B$.
+We apply their description to construct a family of twisted generalized K\"ahler structures on a compact Lie group $G$, by using the action of the real Pin group of the double of the real Cartan subalgebra $\mathfrak h\oplus \ol{\mathfrak h}$.
+Using the description of pure spinors on $G$ in terms of pure spinors of $\mathfrak g\oplus\ol{\mathfrak g}$, we compute the generalized scalar curvature of the twisted generalized K\"ahler structures $(\J_\phi, \J_\psi)$ on $G$.
+We denote by $\Xi$ the Cartan-Killing $3$-form on $\mathfrak g$, and by $\hat B$ the Hermitian form induced by $B$.
+The contraction $\sqrt{-1}\Lambda_{\hat B}\Xi\in \mathfrak h$ is denoted by $P$.
+We show that the generalized scalar curvature of $(\J_\phi, \J_\psi)$ on $G$ is the constant $2\|P\|^2$, where $\|P\|$ is the norm of $P$ with respect to $\hat B$.